Strengthening Alliances Through Learning, NPS Hosts European International Alumni Symposium

 NPS, located in Monterey, California, provides defense-focused graduate education, including classified studies and interdisciplinary research, to advance the operational effectiveness, technological leadership, and warfighting advantage of the Naval service.
 Established in 1909, NPS offers master’s and doctorate programs to Department of Defense military and civilians, along with international partners, to deliver transformative solutions and innovative leaders through advanced education and research.
 For more information, visit NPS at https://nps.edu.

-Check out highlights and hear from symposium attendees in this recap video of NPS’ first-ever European International Alumni Symposium: https://youtu.be/KSJq5QHAoC8.
+Check out highlights and hear from symposium attendees in this recap of NPS’ first-ever European International Alumni Symposium, https://youtu.be/KSJq5QHAoC8.

 Legal Disclaimer: